The PETE Ensemble

 Jacob Coleman (Co-Artistic Director, Founding Member) is a director, performer, and teacher.
-Recent roles with PETE include Procedures for Saying No (Peter), [or, the whale] (Ahab), Enter THE NIGHT (Jack), Three Sisters (Tuzenbach), and R3 (Richard).
-Jacob directed PETE’s All Well, Drowned Horse Tavern, Song of the Dodo and co-directed Opus 3 at the Portland Actors Conservatory.
+Recent roles with PETE include Uncle Vanya (Vanya), Procedures for Saying No (Peter), [or, the whale] (Ahab), Enter THE NIGHT (Jack), Three Sisters (Tuzenbach), and R3 (Richard).
+Jacob directed PETE’s Deception Unit, All Well, Drowned Horse Tavern, Song of the Dodo, and co-directed Opus 3 at the Portland Actors Conservatory.
 Jacob has also worked locally with Shaking The Tree (A Doll’s House), Imago Theatre (The Homecoming, The Caretaker), Liminal Performance Group (The Resurrectory), zoe|juniper (a crack in everything [installed]), Amber Whitehall (Near To The Wild Heart, On Killing), and in NYC with Jenny Vogel (Cruelty of Pirates).
 Jacob was an artistic director of Fever Theater from 2002-2009, acting in or directing each of their ten original performances.
 Jacob teaches with PETE at the Institute for Contemporary Performance, and in the Applied Theatre program at Pacific University.
-Naropa University, MFA.
+MFA: Theatre, Naropa University.

 more at: robertquillencamp.com